symfony/symfony-docs/quick_tour/the_architecture.rst

 ================

 You are my hero!
 Who would have thought that you would still be here after the first three parts?
-Your efforts will be well-rewarded soon.
+Your efforts will be well rewarded soon.
 The first three parts didn't look too deeply at the architecture of the framework.
-As it makes Symfony2 stand apart from the framework crowd, let's dive into it now.
+Because it makes Symfony2 stand apart from the framework crowd, let's dive in to the architecture now.

 Understanding the Directory Structure
 -------------------------------------